Marcus Lemonis Vs Coopersburg Sports

 Scott takes Marcus to see the bats made by the Amish.
 This is a very interesting part of the business and a great relationship with the community.

 Being based in the heart of Amish Country, Coopersburg Sports is sourcing its bats from the locals and this provides jobs.
 Scott, however, owes this bat supplier about $25,000.

 The debt of the company is around $700,000.
 For the year, Coopersburg Sports is likely to generate about $2,000,000 of which just $40,000 will be profit.
 From this little profit, Scott is servicing the $700,000 loan which will take him a lifetime or defaulting if things don’t change.

 Marcus understands the situation is bad with this company.
 He is however very impressed with the relationship with the MLB.
 He still thinks that the business is focusing too much on just 1 income stream.
 This causes Coopersburg Sports to be a seasonal business since the MLB has off seasons.

 There is a 4th quarter income missing from the business and Scott has lay-off people every year in the slow season because of this.

-Marcus believes that the ware house is not just inefficiently run, it could be a fire hazard as well.
+Marcus believes that the warehouse is not just inefficiently run, it could be a fire hazard as well.
 Marcus asks Scott why he continues to stay in that old facility.
-Scott says Coopersburg Sports won’t be able to afford moving.
+Scott says Coopersburg Sports won’t be able to afford to move.
 The current rent is around $1300.
 Its cheap but as Marcus says, they are tripping over dollars to pick up nickles.
 With a bigger facility (even with higher rent) and the correct system, Marcus believes that the business can expand and generate more revenue and profit.